marshal363/The-btc-insurance-company/docs/new/bithedge-landing-page-analysis.md

 - Primary CTA: "Start Earning" button with forward arrow suggesting progression
 - Secondary CTA: "Learn more" link for education-focused users

-This approach directly addresses the yield-seeker's primary motivation—generating returns—while differentiating BitHedge's offering from traditional yield opportunities in the Bitcoin/Stacks ecosystem.
+This approach directly addresses the yield-seeker's primary motivation—generating returns—while differentiating The Bitcoin Insurance Company's offering from traditional yield opportunities in the Bitcoin/Stacks ecosystem.

 The segmented hero design allows each user type to immediately self-identify and see relevant messaging, without requiring complex user paths or diluting the value proposition for either audience.